+Build muscle.
 Each extra pound of muscle on your body can burn up to 50 calories daily in order to sustain itself.
 In order to build muscle, you need to follow one simple rule: lift heavy things.
 By challenging your body with strength training exercise, you are triggering a metabolic process that requires your body to work hard to repair itself following an intense exercise.
 This leads to more energy being used by your body even while you are sleeping.
 The more intense your training, the higher your metabolism will be.
 It’s about turning your body into a machine.
 This is why Michael Phelps can eat 12,000 calories a day and still have almost no body fat.

+Get adequate sleep.
 Failing to sleep sufficiently each night can decrease the calories your body burns maintaining normal bodily functions during resting states.
 Stress hormone levels, specifically cortisol, increase due to an inadequate night’s sleep.
 Cortisol antagonizes testosterone levels in the body and lowers metabolism.
 It’s important to take the time to relax each day to keep stress hormones in check.

+Eat more protein.
 When you eat protein, the hormone glucagon is released which tells fat cells to release their contents into the blood stream.
 Protein requires nearly twice as much energy to digest as carbohydrates.
 By shifting to a diet in which a higher proportion of calories are derived from protein and lower proportions from fat and carbs, an increased metabolism follows suit.

 Drink green tea.
 In two ways, green tea promotes an increased metabolism.
 First, it contains a chemical called EGCC which has a small impact on the metabolism.
 Green tea also contains caffeine, a stimulant which has been proven to increase metabolism.

 Move around as much as possible.
 The modern human moves less than any of our ancestors.
 We have desk jobs and DVRs to thank for this phenomenon.
 It requires conscious effort, but move around more throughout the day.
 Create a work space that allows you to stand for periods rather than sit.
 Go for a stroll on lunch break.
 Take the stairs, not the escalator.
 Buy a treadmill to walk on while you catch up on your favorite TV shows.
 Move, move, move!

+Stop messing with the thermostat.
 Certain research has suggested our reliance on air conditioners in the summer and heaters in the winter contributes to a lowered metabolism since our bodies are doing less work to keep us cool or warm depending on the time of the year.
 Commit to a five degree alteration in the typical thermostat setting you use.
 After a few days, you’ll be adjusted to the new climate, on your way to an increased metabolism, and saving money on your energy bills.